 This will be an interesting post where I will show you how to enable tabs in Notepad on Windows 11.
-Microsoft released a new version of Notepad for Windows 11 that allows Windows Insiders in the Dev channel to use multiple tabs.
+If you are running the latest Windows 11 22H2 build on your Windows PC or laptop, the tabs feature in the Notepad app will be enabled by default.

 According to an official announcement from Microsoft, today we are beginning to roll out an update to Notepad (version 11.2212.33.0) for Windows 11 to Windows Insiders in the Dev Channel that introduces tabs.
 With Windows 11 Notepad tabs, you will be able to create, manage, and organize multiple files in a single Notepad window.